keleven-uk/lazKlock/README.md

 A multifunction timing thingy, where some [but not necessary all] of the things are useful.

-The multifunction timing thingy is split into twelve things;
+The multifunction timing thingy is split into many things;

-Fuzzy Time, World Klock, Countdown, Timer, Reminder.
+Fuzzy Time, Countdown, Timer, Event, Reminder & Clipboard Monitor.

-Klock currently consists of over 1000 lines of Pascal[Lazarus] code.
+Klock currently consists of over 6000 lines of Pascal[Lazarus] code.
 Klock serves as a vehicle by which I learn and tinker with programming.
 Previous versions of Klock have existed in VB.net, Python, Pascal [Lazarus] and Freebasic - and may again.

 Fuzzy Time

 Allows the current time to be displayed in a number of different formats.

-NB: The time can be displayed in two different forms of hex time.
-Hex time is just current [local] time display in hexadecimal format Where True Hex Time, divides the day into 16 hours of 256 minutes of 16 seconds.

 Countdown